121 Online Chat

 Information exchanged on here is secure and confidential.
 If you are using a computer in school, or library or café, your confidentiality may be compromised.
 Remember to log off and carefully sign out.

-As with any counselling work, the counsellor will have supervision, this involves getting support with the work she carries out here.
+As with any counselling work, the worker will have supervision, this involves getting support with the work she carries out here.
 Any identifying words will be removed before she shares the work with a supervisor.

 Time to get started!

-Click on the 121 logo, register, using a familiar name and password, have a look around, then return if you want to speak to the counsellor at 6pm-8pm on a Wednesday and just log in.
+Click on the 121 logo, register, using a familiar name and password, have a look around, then return if you want to speak to the worker at 6pm-8pm on a Wednesday and just log in.

 Confidentiality means not telling anyone else about what you have said.
 This site is confidential and you can feel safe talking to us, knowing that no one else will find out.